-The Company holds a Technical Co-operation permit ("TCP") covering an area of approximately 7.5 million acres (approximately 30,327 km2), in the southwest Karoo Basin, South Africa, which grants the Company exclusive rights to apply for an exploration right over the underlying acreage.
-In August 2010, the Company submitted an application to the Petroleum Agency of South Africa for an exploration right over the acreage covered by the TCP and, as part of the application process, the Company submitted an environmental management plan in January 2011.
+The Company holds a TCP covering an area of approximately 7.5 million acres (approximately 30,327 km2), in the southwest Karoo Basin, South Africa, which grants the Company exclusive rights to apply for an exploration right over the underlying acreage.
+In August 2010, the Company submitted an application to the PASA for an exploration right over the acreage covered by the TCP and, as part of the application process, the Company submitted an environmental management plan in January 2011.

 The Karoo Basin extending to approximately 173 million acres (approximately 700,000 km2) in size is located in central and southern South Africa.
 Until recently, the Karoo Basin was not considered prospective for commercial hydrocarbons resulting in very limited modern hydrocarbon exploration onshore in South Africa.
-In an independent report dated April 2011, the U.S. Energy Information Administration ("EIA") estimated that there are 485 Tcf technically recoverable resources in the Karoo Basin which would rank it fifth in the world after China, USA, Argentina and Mexico for shale gas potential.
+In an independent report dated June 2013, the U.S. EIA estimated that there are 390 Tcf technically recoverable resources in the Karoo Basin which would rank it fifth in the world after China, USA, Argentina and Mexico for shale gas potential.

 On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on the processing of all new applications relating to the exploration and production of shale gas in the Karoo Basin.
 This moratorium did not extend to existing applications, such as Falcon's, that were submitted prior to 1 February 2011.
 In April 2011, the Minister announced a further moratorium, which was not officially declared by way of notice in the Government Gazette, prohibiting all new applications and suspending the processing of all pending applications whilst the South African Department of Mineral Resources conducted an environmental feasibility study on the effects of hydraulic stimulation and developed a system to regulate onshore exploration activities (the "Undeclared Moratorium").
-Local counsel advises that the undeclared moratorium has no legal effect since it is a requirement of the South African petroleum legislation that all such moratoriums be published in the Government Gazette.
-In September 2012, the South African Government announced a decision to lift the undeclared moratorium on shale gas exploration.
-The Minister has indicated that although the Undeclared Moratorium has been lifted, pending exploration right applications will not be processed and awarded until the regulations regarding unconventional exploration are published.
-The proposed regulations titled "Mineral and Petroleum Resources Development Act (28/2002): Proposed technical regulations for petroleum exploration and exploitation" were published in the Republic of South Africa Government Gazette (Notice 1032 of 2013) for comment on 15 October 2013.
+In September 2012, the South African Government announced a decision to lift the Undeclared Moratorium on shale gas exploration.
+The Minister indicated that although the Undeclared Moratorium had been lifted, pending exploration right applications will not be processed and awarded until the regulations regarding unconventional exploration were published.
+The proposed regulations titled "Proposed technical regulations for petroleum exploration and exploitation" were published in the Republic of South Africa Government Gazette (Notice 1032 of 2013) for comment on 15 October 2013.

-In February 2014, Minister of Mineral Resources published two notices with significant impacts on the petroleum industry.
+In February 2014 the Minister published two new notices which significantly impact the petroleum industry.

 The first notice (notice 71 of 2014) provides that the existing moratorium on applications for reconnaissance permits, technical co-operation permits, exploration rights and production rights relating to shale gas in the Karoo region has been extended.
 However the existing applications, such as Falcon's, received and accepted before 1 February 2011, are excluded from the moratorium.
 The notice provides that if, in the interim, the existing applications are granted, the applicants will not be entitled to conduct hydraulic fracturing until the technical regulations have been promulgated.
-A draft of these regulations was published for comment in Notice 1032 of 2013.
+This is a reference to the draft regulations published for comment in Notice 1032 of 2013.

-The second notice (notice 72 of 2014) states the Minister's intention to declare a moratorium on all new, onshore and offshore, applications for reconnaissance permits, technical co-operation permits, exploration rights and production rights for a period of two years and invites relevant stakeholders to comment on this proposal within 30 days from the date of publication.
+The second notice (notice 72 of 2014) states the Minister's intention to declare a moratorium on all new, onshore and offshore, applications for reconnaissance permits, technical co-operation permits, exploration rights and production rights for a period of two years and invited relevant stakeholders to comment on this proposal within 30 days from the date of publication.